skobba/skobba.github.io_bak/docs/Architecture/ProgrammingParadigms/README.md

     * ___logic___ in which the desired result is declared as the answer to a question about a system of facts and rules,
     * ___mathematical___ in which the desired result is declared as the solution of an optimization problem
     * ___reactive___ in which the desired result is declared with data streams and the propagation of change

+## ReactiveX
+ReactiveX is an API for asynchronous programming with observable streams.
+It combines the best ideas from the Observer pattern, the Iterator pattern, and functional programming.